w3c/market-data-odrl-profile/Test-Cases.md

 **R-2** - How often do I need to report?

+- *Specified in the Reporting duty.*

+---

 **R-3** - How long do I have to maintain records of usage/entitlement for including after termination?

 **R-4** - Does the vendor have the right to audit me?

+- *Specified by an Audit duty.*

 **R-5** - How far back can the vendor audit me?